-Housed within the Division of Student Affairs, the department of Access, Attainment and TRiO administers the university's federal TRIO and other access and attainment programs.
-The Attainment and Access Research (AAR) Lab conducts and provides research findings on issues of educational access and attainment to support evidenced-based programming at DePaul that serves first-generation and low-income students.
+Housed within the Division of Student Affairs, the department of Access, Attainment and TRiO administers the university's federal TRiO and other access and attainment programs.
+The Attainment and Access Research (AAR) Lab conducts and provides research findings on issues of educational access and attainment to support evidenced-based programming at DePaul that serves students (1) from a first-generation college background, (2) from a low-income family, (3) with disabilities, and/or (4) facing financial disadvantages or life circumstances such as housing and food insecurities.

 Lab participants work with AAR program staff on mixed-methods studies and learn interview transcription, quantitative data collection, data entry and management, and data analysis.
 Students also have the opportunity to create an independent research project in the context of the larger study.